YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/3. Docker Images/README.md

 <h1 align="center"> Docker Images </h1>

+Docker images are the building blocks for Docker containers.
+An image is a read-only template that contains a set of instructions for creating a Docker container.
+Docker images are used to build, package, and distribute containerized applications.

+## Image layers

+Docker images are composed of multiple layers, each of which represents a change to the previous layer.

+When you create a new Docker image, each instruction in the Dockerfile creates a new layer.
+This allows Docker to reuse layers from other images when building new images, which helps to optimize image size and reduce build times.

+When an image is pulled from a Docker registry, only the layers that are not already present on the local system are downloaded.
+This allows for faster downloads and reduces the amount of storage required for images.

+## Docker Image Registries

+Docker images can be stored in a Docker registry, which is a server that stores Docker images.
+Docker Hub is a public Docker registry that contains thousands of images that can be used for building containers.

+Docker also allows for the creation of private Docker registries, which can be used for storing and sharing private images within an organization.

+## Working with Docker images

+You can work with Docker images using the Docker CLI.
+Here are some common Docker image commands:

 | Command                                                  | Description                                |
 | -------------------------------------------------------- | ------------------------------------------ |
 | `docker images`                                          | # List all the available images            |